-During the first six months of 2008, we capitalized \$5.4 million of expenditures related to technology, compared with \$9.3 million during the first six months of 2007.
-We expect to incur approximately \$7.7 million in information technology expenditures during the remainder of 2008.
-During 2007, we capitalized \$16.2 million of expenditures related to technology.
-We also currently expect to pay approximately \$50.0 million to \$55.0 million in federal and state income taxes during 2008, compared with \$51.3 million during 2007.
+During the first nine months of 2008, we capitalized \$23.1 million of facility maintenance and technology related expenditures, compared with \$32.5 million during the first nine months of 2007.
+We expect to incur approximately \$20.3 million in facility maintenance and information technology expenditures during the remainder of 2008.
+We also currently expect to pay approximately \$55.0 million in federal and state income taxes during 2008, compared with \$51.3 million during 2007.
+Income taxes paid in 2008 reflect the favorable tax depreciation provisions on qualified assets under the Economic Stimulus Act of 2008 signed into law in February 2008, as well as on our Adams County Correctional Center, which is in a location that qualifies for accelerated depreciation under the Gulf Opportunity Zone Act of 2005.